AdobeDocs/journey-optimizer.en/help/using/configuration/frequency-rules.md

 >[!CONTEXTUALHELP]
 >id="ajo_rules_capping"
 >title="Set the capping for your rule"
->abstract="Specify the maximum number of messages sent to a customer profile each month.
-Frequency cap will be based on a monthly calendar period and will be reset at the beginning of each month."
+>abstract="Specify the maximum number of messages sent to a customer profile within the chosen time frame.
+The frequency cap will be based on the selected calendar period and will be reset at the beginning of the corresponding time frame."

 >[!CONTEXTUALHELP]
 >id="ajo_rules_channel"